French Police Are Targeting The Relatives Of ISIS Fighters In A Terror Sweep

 Seized in the raids, according to a French undercover police officer who asked to remain anonymous because he was not authorized to talk to reporters, was Kassim’s 17-year-old brother and two cousins, 25 and 30.
 Kassim’s brother was detained in Roanne, in central France, where Kassim was born in 1987.
 The cousins were arrested in the suburbs of Dijon, in the country’s east.

-The officer said French authorities targeted the three men because they had remained in close contact with Kassim, whose fame was fed in part by his appearance in a July 2016 video in which he beheaded an ISIS captive.
+The officer said French authorities targeted the three men because they had remained in close contact with Kassim, whose fame was fed, in part, by his appearance in a July 2016 video in which he beheaded an ISIS captive.

-The officer told BuzzFeed News that authorities also had detained the wife and three children of another French citizen who’d joined the group in Iraq as they disembarked at Charles De Gaulle Airport from a flight that originated in Baghdad.
+The officer told BuzzFeed News that authorities also had detained the wife and three children of another French citizen who’d joined the group in Iraq as they disembarked at Charles de Gaulle Airport from a flight that originated in Baghdad.
 The officer declined to provide the names of the family members or provide the exact day of their detention because authorities have not yet decided whether to charge them with a crime for having lived inside ISIS-controlled territory.

 French officials confirmed the arrest of Kassim’s relatives to French news outlets on Thursday, but declined to confirm the airport arrests.
 An official of the French General Directorate for Internal Security, known by its French acronym DGSI, however, told BuzzFeed News the airport arrests had taken place.
 The official also refused to disclose additional information, citing privacy and legal protections for children.